-candidates to be well

-independent planning and leading of practical sessions.
+The course requires its candidates to be well motivated and disciplined as some modules require independent planning and leading of practical sessions.

 The practical based units will provide students with experience of coaching analysis performance and carrying out first aid.